No results for ""

 FROM BasicStats

-The BasicStats common table expression (CTE) produces the following aggregated statistics needed to compute the unadjusted and covariate-adjusted means for each combination of analysis time, experiment, metric, segment, and arm:
+The BasicStats common table expression (CTE) produces the following aggregated statistics needed to compute the unadjusted and covariate-adjusted means for each combination of analysis time, experiment, metric, segment, and variation:

 The outer query takes the aggregated statistics from the BasicStats CTE to compute the unadjusted and covariate-adjusted means and their SEs using the formulas we derived in the "Covariate-adjusted means" section.